urbanscratcher/study-html-css-udemy/07-Omnifood-Desktop/content.md

 ### Omnifood features

 Never cook again!: Our subscriptions cover 365 days per year, even including major holidays.
-Local and organic: Our cooks only use local, fresh, and organic products to prepare your meals.
+Local and organic: Our cooks only use local, fresh, and organic products to prepare your mtelleals.
 No waste: All our partners only use reusable containers to package all your meals.
 Pause anytime: Going on vacation?
 Just pause your subscription, and we refund unused days.